fansalon/TEspeX/README.md

 Possible scenarios:
-* A read maps with best alignment score to TE consensus sequences but not on coding/non-coding transcripts --> counted as TE-specific
+* A read maps with best alignment score to TE consensus sequences but not to coding/non-coding transcripts --> counted as TE-specific
-* A read maps with best alignment score to TE consensus sequences but not on coding/non-coding transcripts.
+* A read maps with best alignment score to TE consensus sequences but not to coding/non-coding transcripts.
 However, the reads multi-map to >10 loci and it is aligned to all of them with an alignment score (AS) ranging between the maxAS and the maxAS-1 --> discarded as not assignable to a specific TE subfamily
 * A read maps to *BOTH* TE consensus sequences and coding/non-coding transcripts.
 However, the alignment(s) on TEs is flagged as best whereas the one(s) on non-TE transcripts is not -->  counted as TE-specific
 * A read maps with best alignment score to *BOTH* TE consensus sequences and coding/non-coding transcripts --> discarded as it may be generated from TE fragments embedded in coding/non-coding transcripts
 * A read maps with best alignment score to coding/non-coding transcripts --> discarded as it is (probably) transcribed from coding/non-coding transcripts.